semoal/themeprovider-storybook/README.md

 - Switches background color.
 - Works on iframes or visual regression testing.
 - Allows passing a custom implementation of your own theme provider.
 - Displays a popup with all the current keys of the theme.
+[If you want, you can disable it](#disable-popup)
 - You can copy individually a value from the theme.

 ![Screenshot](https://i.imgur.com/y1Je5xR.gif)